justinleemans/uni-networking/README.md

 client.Disconnect();
 ```

+The client also has an event which can be subscribed to for when this client gets disconnected either by disconnecting themself or getting disconnected by server.

 ## Running the update loop

 To make sure your peer is receiving all communications and managing all connections you have to consistently update the peer by calling the `Tick()` method.
 This goes for both server and client.
 It is recommended to call this method from the `FixedUpdate()` method on a MonBehaviour or through a similar approach.
 This is because you don't want you communications to be framerate dependant.